Discourse (software): Groups

-Admins can create and add members to groups in Discourse.
-Groups can be used to manage access to certain categories, group mentions as well as group messages.
+Admins can create groups and add members to them.
+Groups can be used to manage access to certain categories, and for group mentions and group messages.

-When Discourse is installed, it creates automatic groups for administrators, moderators, staff, and the various trust levels.
-Custom groups can set to either public or private, Users can add themselves to a group or request to be added by the group owners.
+When Discourse is installed, it creates automatic groups for administrators, moderators, staff, and the five trust levels.
+Custom groups can set to either public or private.
+Users can add themselves to a group or request to be added by the group owners.
 Users can also be automatically added to a group during signup based on their email address.

 Editor

-Discourse features a rich-text editor, referred to as the composer.
-It supports plain-text, markdown, and HTML.
-The composer features a toolbar which includes formatting, quoting and upload buttons.
+Discourse features a rich-text editor (the "composer").
+It supports plain text, markdown, and HTML.
+The composer features a toolbar which includes formatting, quoting, and upload buttons.
 The preview panel in the composer allows users to see a live preview of the post.
 It supports drag and drop image and file uploads.
 The composer supports OpenGraph and oEmbed.
 URLs from external websites that support those standards will automatically expand to provide a summary of the URL.
 One of the key features of the composer is its ability to save drafts prior to publishing them.

 Certain actions in the composer are triggered based on user input.
-The "@" character creates a panel for mentioning other users.
-The "#" character creates a similar panel for categories and tags.
-The composer also features configurable and dismiss-able JIT educational panels with the goal of promoting civilized discussion.
+The "@" character brings up a panel for mentioning other users.
+The "#" character brings up a similar panel for categories and tags.
+The composer also features configurable JIT educational panels with the goal of promoting civilized discussion.

 Admin interface

-Discourse includes a feature-rich administration dashboard.
-It has various sections that allow admins to tweak many features in the software.
-The settings section includes a wide variety of controls which can be used to modify the display options and behavior of the software.
-It also includes easy-to-configure fields for meta information about the community.
+The administration dashboard's settings section allows control of appearance and behavior of the software, including fields for information about the community.

-The admin dashboard provides an overview of the health of the community.
-It displays charts that indicate trends in the number of signups alongside other community health metrics.
-There is also a dedicated section where admins can examine certain metrics over a specific period of time.
+The dashboard also provides an overview of the health of the community, via charts showing signup numbers and other health metrics.

-The localization section allows admins to change any text used in the interface to their liking.
+The localization section allows admins to change any text used in the interface.

 User directory

-The "Users" page in Discourse serves as a leader-board with search functionality where a quick overview of members' activity is displayed.
-It includes statistics such as posts created, posts read, likes received and days visited for a given time frame.
+The "Users" page in Discourse serves as a leader-board with search functionality.
+It includes statistics such as posts created, posts read, likes received, and days visited for a given time frame.
 Users can be sorted according to any of those metrics.
 Admins can optionally add more metrics.